Psychological Disorders Class 12 Notes

 Major Depressive Disorder

-It is characterised by loss of interest and enthusiasm in most of the activities in our life and along with that other symptoms include irregular sleep patterns, change in body weight, irritability, withdrawal from social relationships, etc. Factors predisposing to Depression are mentioned below-
+It is characterised by loss of interest and enthusiasm in most of the activities in our life, and along with that, other symptoms include irregular sleep patterns, change in body weight, irritability, withdrawal from social relationships, etc. Factors predisposing to Depression are mentioned below-

-People who suffer from mania are highly euphoric, talkative and easily distractible and episodes of mania are accompanied alternatively by depression.
-In bipolar mood disorder, both mania and depression happen alternatively and in between, there are periods of normal mood as well.
+People who suffer from mania are highly euphoric, talkative and easily distractible, and episodes of mania are accompanied alternatively by depression.
+In bipolar mood disorder, both mania and depression happen alternatively, and in between, there are periods of normal mood as well.

 Suicide

-Suicide is a major concern as the suicide rate has increased and some of the symptoms of suicide are mentioned below
+Suicide is a major concern as the suicide rate has increased, and some of the symptoms of suicide are mentioned below

-- Change in eating and sleep pattern
+• Change in eating and sleep patterns

 Factors leading to suicide are given below-